OWASP/wrongsecrets/README.md

 We have CycloneDX and OWASP Dependency-check integrated to check dependencies for vulnerabilities.
 You can use the OWASP Dependency-checker by calling `mvn dependency-check:aggregate` and `mvn cyclonedx:makeBom` to use CycloneDX to create an SBOM.

+### Get the project started in IntelliJ IDEA

+Requirements: make sure you have the following tools installed: Docker, Java19, and IntelliJ IDEA.

+1. Fork and clone the project as described in the [documentation](https://github.com/OWASP/wrongsecrets/blob/master/CONTRIBUTING.md).
+2. Import the project in Intellij (e.g. import as mvn project / local sources)
+3. Go to the project settings and make sure it uses Java19 (And that the JDK can be found)
+4. Go to the IDE settings>Language & Frameworks > Lombok and make sure Lombok processing is enabled
+5. Open the Maven Tab in your IDEA and run "Reload All Maven Projects" to make the system sync up and downlaod everything.
+6. Now run the `main` method in `org.owasp.wrongsecrets.WrongSecretsApplication.java`.
+This should fail with a stacktrace.
+7. Now go to the run configuration of the app and make sure you have the active profile `without-vault` and as environment argument, set `K8S_ENV=docker`.
+8. Now repeat step 6: run the app again, now you should have a properly running application.

+Feel free to start modifying whatever you want to propose as a change, just follow our guidance in the [documentation](https://github.com/OWASP/wrongsecrets/blob/master/CONTRIBUTING.md) to get your work accepted.

 ### Automatic reload during development

 To make changes made load faster we added `spring-dev-tools` to the Maven project.